‘Gilmore Girls’ Returning For ‘A Year In The Life’ Season 2? Netflix Wants More

-Gilmore Girls fans may be getting another season of the Netflix revival A Year In The life.
-The revival, which aired on the streaming service, brought viewers back to Stars Hollow and caught fans up on the lives of a now adult Rory Gilmore and her lovable mother, Lorelai.
-However, the cliffhanger of the four-part mini series left us with a huge cliffhanger, and fans want more.
+Gilmore Girls fans may be getting another season of the Netflix revival A Year in the life.
+The revival, which aired on the streaming service, brought viewers back to Stars Hollow and caught fans up on the lives of a now-adult Rory Gilmore and her lovable mother, Lorelai.
+However, the four-part miniseries left us with a huge cliffhanger, and fans want more.

-According to TV Line, not only do Gilmore Girls fans want another season of A Year In The Life, but so does Netflix.
+According to TV Line, not only do Gilmore Girls fans want another season of A Year in the Life, but so does Netflix.
 The streaming service is reportedly in preliminary talks in hopes of ordering another round of the revival.

 “We hope [it happens],” Netflix’s Chief Content Officer, Ted Sarados, said.
 “We obviously loved the success of the show [and] fans loved how well it was done; it delivered what they hoped.
 The worst thing is to wait a couple of years for your favorite show to come back and for it to disappoint you, but [series creator Amy Sherman-Palladino and exec producer Dan Palladino] sure delivered and people were really excited about more, and we have been talking to them about the possibility of that.”